New Hampshire NIL Market Index | $3.1M 2026

 New Hampshire competes in the America East at the Lower-Tier level.

-Which New Hampshire sport gets the most NIL money?
+Which New Hampshire sport has the highest roster value?

 How does New Hampshire compare to other America East schools?

-New Hampshire's $1.2M NIL budget can be compared against every America East program and all 357 Division I schools on The Sideline's NIL Tracker.
+New Hampshire's $3.1M aggregate roster market can be compared with every America East program and all 357 Division I schools on The Sideline's NIL Tracker.

 Latest New Hampshire News